sled-group/RACER/readme.md

 - **Step 2:**
 Download our language-guided failure-recovery [augmentation training data](https://huggingface.co/datasets/Yinpei/augmented_rlbench). put it under `RACER/racer/data/augmented_rlbench/xxx`, where `xxx` is either `train` or `val`.

-For more information about our automatic data generation pipeline, please refer [this](https://github.com/rich-language-failure-recovery/RACER-DataGen).
+For more information about our automatic data generation pipeline, please refer to this [page](https://github.com/rich-language-failure-recovery/RACER-DataGen).

 ### Data Processing